Jonathan Manns

-Jonathan Manns is a British urbanist and developer, known for his work as a practitioner as well as a writer, speaker, educator and campaigner on built environment issues.
-He has lived and worked in the UK and New Zealand.
+Jonathan Manns is a British-born urbanist and property professional.
+His work has focused housing, urban growth, regeneration and land use policy in the United Kingdom and New Zealand.

 Early life and education

 Manns grew up in Shirley, Solihull, where he attended Woodlands Infant, St James CE and Shirley Heath schools before securing an assisted scholarship to nearby Solihull School in 1996.
-He then read History at the University of Sheffield from 2003-2006 and after a period living in Nanjing, China, studied Planning, Growth and Regeneration at Girton College, Cambridge from 2007-2008.
+He then read history at the University of Sheffield from 2003 to 2006 and after a period living in Nanjing, China, studied Planning, Growth and Regeneration at Girton College, Cambridge from 2007 to 2008.

-Research and proposals
+Career and Policy Work

 Manns' professional background is in urban planning and real estate development, having qualified as both a town planner and surveyor.
-He has been described as "the pre-eminent British planner of his generation", "[one] of Britain's foremost urbanists" and "someone who has made a lasting and positive impact on communities and the built environment".
-He has been involved with many of London's tall buildings and contributed extensively to discussions around the management of land for housing.
+He has been involved with many of London's tall buildings and contributed extensively to discussions around the management of land for housing; both in the United Kingdom and New Zealand.
 His work has attracted international interest and he has proposed reforms to several key policy areas.

+United Kingdom

+Manns has been variously described by politicians and professional publications as "the pre-eminent British planner of his generation", "[one] of Britain's foremost urbanists" and "someone who has made a lasting and positive impact on communities and the built environment".

-Housing crisis
+Housing Affordability

 Manns has written extensively on the UK housing crisis.
 In 2017 he established the "House Me Now" campaign which crowd-funded the distribution of 2000 pass-it-on pamphlets around London to raise awareness of solutions amongst ordinary Londoners of possible solutions and to begin a social media debate.
 In 2018, on behalf of the campaign, he signed an open letter, submitted by Siobhan McDonagh MP, to the UK Government, calling for the release of land close to transport nodes for development.